mpdf/mpdf.github.io/what-else-can-i-do/backgrounds-borders.md

 ## Background Images

-<p>mPDF supports most CSS properties to control background-images, including image resolution, opacity and transparency.
-See <a href="{{ "/css-stylesheets/supported-css.html" | prepend: site.baseurl }}">Supported CSS</a>.</p>
+mPDF supports most CSS properties to control background-images, including image resolution, opacity and transparency.
+See <a href="{{ "/css-stylesheets/supported-css.html" | prepend: site.baseurl }}">Supported CSS</a>.

-<p>Background-images support JPG, GIF, PNG, WMF and SVG images.</p>
+Background-images support JPG, GIF, PNG, WMF and SVG images.

-<p>Background-images are disabled in columns, and when "page-break-inside: avoid" is used to keep a block together.</p>
+Background-images are disabled in columns, and when "page-break-inside: avoid" is used to keep a block together.

-<p>NB CSS2.1 states that the area for background-image should include the padding and the BORDER - IE7 does this, but Firefox 3 starts the tiling position 0 inside the border. mPDF complies with CSS and IE7.</p>
+NB CSS2.1 states that the area for background-image should include the padding and the BORDER - IE7 does this, but Firefox 3 starts the tiling position 0 inside the border. mPDF complies with CSS and IE7.

 <div class="alert alert-info" role="alert"><strong>Note:</strong> Background-color and background-image set on the &lt;body&gt; element will cover the whole page i.e. not inside the "margins".&nbsp; (cf. <a href="{{ "/what-else-can-i-do/backgrounds-borders.html" | prepend: site.baseurl }}">Backgrounds &amp; borders</a>)</div>

 ## Gradients defined as background-image

-<p>(mPDF &gt;= 5.1) Gradients can be defined as background-image: both the Mozilla or the draft CSS3 syntax are supported e.g.:</p>
+(mPDF &gt;= 5.1) Gradients can be defined as background-image: both the Mozilla or the draft CSS3 syntax are supported e.g.:

 {% highlight php %}
 background: -moz-repeating-linear-gradient(red, blue 20px, red 40px)